Outline

 Were there any surprises in the results?

 Be sure to document your processes and consolidate all data and learnings.
-The documentation should include includes the hypotheses, timeframe, results, number of tests, resource spend, results, failures, and a summary.
+The documentation should include the hypotheses, timeframe, results, number of tests, resources required, results, failures, and a summary.
+You could also build a playbook for successful tests so that whoever reads it can repeat the process and scale it without a hitch.

 Growth hacking is about rapid growth using creative, low-cost strategies to get people into the funnel, but the modern iteration of growth hacking also focuses on bringing the right leads into your funnel.